HGuillemet/gradle-javacpp-jlink/README.md

 * the native library will be silently extracted to a user cache directory (`$HOME/.javacpp/cache` if not configured otherwise) that is never cleaned.
-* the native jar may contain a lot of useless libraries and files you don't want to include in your minimal image.
+* the native jar may contain a lot of useless libraries and other files you don't want to include in your minimal image.
 * the native modules must be added in the modules graph using `--add-modules` command line option of jlink and this may be tricky.